Skip to content

 sample_list <- sample_list[,c(2,1,3)]

-sample_list %>% write.csv("/work/gmgi/ecosystem-diversity/Gobler/COI/metadata/samplesheet.csv",
+sample_list %>% write.csv("/projects/gmgi/ecosystem-diversity/Gobler/COI/metadata/samplesheet.csv",

 row.names=FALSE, quote = FALSE)